PacktPublishing/Designing-Hexagonal-Architecture-with-Java/chapter5/README.md

 ```
 java -jar target/topology-inventory-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```

-To run the front-and application just open the index.html from the web directory.
+**To run the front-and application**

+Be sure that Kafka is running.
+Then open the file src/web/index.html in your web browser.

+1) Open a separate tab for "Events" link.
+2) Open another tab and click on the "Get Router" link.
+Search for ca23800e-9b5a-11eb-a8b3-0242ac130003.
+3) A message should appear on the "Events" tab.